gheenie/proj-etl-scrumptious-squad/readme.md

 python -m venv venv
 ```
 it should create a `venv` directory at the root of your project.
 Run the _activate_ binaries using

+Everytime when you create a branch just run the below two commands
 ```sh
 source venv/bin/activate
 ```